Evochron Legends

 Evochron Legends is an online science fiction game developed and published by Starwraith 3D Games for Microsoft Windows.
 It was released on February 5, 2009.

-In Evochron Legends, The player takes the role of a mercenary pilot in the fictional Evochron sector of space, and engage in various activities such as mining, trading, bounty hunting, and military flight.
-The player can also pursue story quests in which they must track down and activate scattered beacons throughout the universe, fulfilling certain requirements in order to progress.
+In the game, the player takes the role of a mercenary pilot in the fictional Evochron sector of space and engages in various activities such as mining, trading, bounty hunting, and military flight.
+The player can pursue story quests and track down and activate scattered beacons throughout the universe to progress.

+Its sequel, Evochron Mercenary, was released in 2010.

 Gameplay and Plot

-Gameplay is comparable to Evochron Renegades, in which the player takes the role of a mercenary pilot in the fictional Evochron sector of space.
-The gameplay is a freeform sandbox approach, and allows the player to switch from any of the available roles without menu interfaces.
+Gameplay is comparable to Evochron Renegades, also set in the fictional Evochron sector of space.
+The gameplay takes a freeform sandbox approach and allows the player to switch from any of the available roles without menu interfaces.
 Traditional roles include, among others, mining, trading, pirating, exploring, bounty hunting, and military flight.
 Like in Evochron Renegades, all environments are interactive.
 All nebulae can be flown through, with some of the clouds actively disabling or hindering player and AI ship systems.
-Planets can be descended upon in real-time and used to trade upon, a feature often praised in the now classic Frontier: Elite II.
+Planets can be descended upon in real-time and used to trade upon.
 Atmospheric flight differs significantly from space flight, although the controls remain identical.
-Asteroid fields allow the player to mine and use them as temporary cover, in combat, from missiles and gunfire.
+Asteroid fields allow the player to mine and use them as temporary cover during combat.
 Larger asteroids sometimes include tunnel systems that can be explored and used for combat advantages.
 Objects like planets, stars, and black holes all exert a gravitational pull on the ship.

 Flight in Evochron Legends is a hybrid between heavy- and low-inertia flight.
 By using a ship system called the inertial dampening system (IDS) the player can choose to let the ship automatically adapt the course to the cockpit orientation or to let the ship keep its current heading and speed to turn the ship freely during flight due to the lack of friction in space.

 The story revolves around one person chasing the Phantom class battle carrier from Arvoch Conflict and Evochron Renegades.
-The story seems to be as optional as possible, although completing the quest will yield beneficial advantages.

-The story quest lets the player go on a hunt after beacons that are scattered throughout the universe.
-The player will need to fulfill certain requirements for the beacon to activate.
 The story builds slightly further on the earlier Starwraith 3D Games.